kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

     * The node evaluation logic should run only the logic for the resource-fit and preemption policy check, skipping filters that are relevant only to initial scheduling, such as affinity/anti-affinity rules and topology spread constraints.
     * The resource-fit logic is adjusted to specially handle the deferred pod's resources, as described in [`NodeResourcesFit` Plugin: Calculating Resource Fit in the Filter Phase](#noderesourcesfit-plugin-calculating-resource-fit-in-the-filter-phase).
     * If preemption is disabled on the node, `DeferredPodScheduling.Filter` returns `UnschedulableAndUnresolvable`, skipping preemption.
-    * If the resize fits on the node, `DeferredPodScheduling.Permit` returns `UnschedulableAndUnresolvable`, moving the pod into the `Unschedulable` queue and skipping victim selection (see [Reconsideration Race Conditions](#reconsideration-race-conditions) for more details).
+    * If the resize fits on the node, the pod proceeds through the `Bind` phase, though it skips the actual `Bind` step, and is removed from the scheduling queue (see [Reconsideration Race Conditions](#reconsideration-race-conditions) for more details).
 1. **Trigger Preemption**: If a `FitError` occurs, initiate the Scheduler preemption logic.
 1. **Calculate Victims**: Identify suitable preemption victims, with the search restricted to the current node.
 The resource-fit logic is adjusted to specially handle the deferred pod's resources, as described in [`NodeResourcesFit` Plugin: Calculating Resource Fit in the Filter Phase](#noderesourcesfit-plugin-calculating-resource-fit-in-the-filter-phase), and irrelevant constraints such as affinity and topology spread are skipped.
 1. **Reevaluation**: When the victim pod is removed, the `Deferred` resize pod is triggered and moved from `Unschedulable` pods into the scheduling queue, resulting in reevaluation.